Zhovten-Games/InterDeadIT/content/en/about/_index.md

 Please fix this moment in memory, because an interesting result lies ahead.

-### PsiFramework
+### PsyFramework

-After a series of discussions with a neural network, I developed [PsiFramework](https://github.com/Zhovten-Games/PsyFramework) — a framework that makes it possible to examine fears through an academic lens of causes and triggers.
+After a series of discussions with a neural network, I developed [PsyFramework](https://github.com/Zhovten-Games/PsyFramework) — a framework that makes it possible to examine fears through an academic lens of causes and triggers.
 A detailed description of the methodology can be found in a separate [post on LinkedIn](https://www.linkedin.com/posts/zhovten-games_psyframework-horrorgames-gamedev-activity-7390063601119551489-HlSj?utm_source=share&utm_medium=member_desktop&rcm=ACoAAFdDiTQBZ3sD2HwR_iilyxTEnTlROhLelmM).

 The procedure is as follows: